The Expanse (novel series): Audiobooks

-Summary of books
+Setting

-The Expanse is set in a future in which humanity has colonized much of the Solar System, but does not have interstellar travel.
-The G-force exerted during acceleration when travelling across the Solar System is debilitating without the use of special drugs.
-In the asteroid belt and beyond, tensions are rising between Earth's United Nations, Mars, and the outer planets.
-The residents of the outer planets have developed a creole language due to their physical isolation from Earth and Mars.
-The series initially takes place in the Solar System, using many real locations such as Ceres and Eros in the asteroid belt, several moons of Jupiter, with Ganymede and Europa the most developed, and small science bases as far out as Phoebe around Saturn and Titania around Uranus, as well as well-established domed settlements on Mars and the Moon.
+The Expanse is set in a future in which, after the creation of the Epstein Drive, a fusion engine capable of producing continuous acceleration, humanity has colonized much of the Solar System (but does not have interstellar travel).
+The series initially takes place in the Solar System, using many real locations such as Ceres and Eros in the asteroid belt, the moons of Jupiter and Saturn, and small science bases as far out as Titania around Uranus, as well as well-established domed and underground settlements on Mars and the Moon, referred to as Luna.